 This was a quick stop but an interesting find.
 It is where the North American and Eurasian plates meet!

-Other East Iceland to Westfjords Road Trip Tips
+Other East to West Iceland with Westfjords Road Trip Tips

 Our 5 Favorites Restaurants